Joxeph10/AccountsAssessment/README.md

 # AccountsAssessment
-Training Project to manage customers accounts
+This is a training Project to handle customers accounts.
+The solutions is based on NetCore 3.1 Api Rest